mwong510ca/15Puzzle_OptimalSolver/PatternElement.java - details.md

             keys:       0-1-2-3-4               0-1-2-3-4               0-1-2-3-4
             formats:    1111 1000 0000 0000     0000 0111 0011 0000     0000 0000 1100 1110</pre>

 No matter how I choose the group 5 pattern, I still use the same set of keys and formats.
-genKeys() and genFormats() will create all these keys and formats and assigned a code for them.
+And the key index and format index also represent it's pattern. genKeys() and genFormats() will create all these keys and formats and assigned a code for them.
 Each key and format can be store in 16 bits, so each key x format individual pattern can be store in 32 bits as an integer value.